SmarterApp/RDW_Documentation/deploy/Upgrade.AWS.md

 			* Change image version to `1.1.0-RELEASE`
 			* Reduce cpu/memory resources to `300m`/`750M`
 			* Remove `volumeMounts` and `volumes` (copy over to new `reporting-service.yml`, next step)
+			* Reduce replicas - 2 should be enough
 		* [ ] Copy (new) `reporting-service.yml`
 			* Add `volumeMounts` and `volumes` from old file (from previous step).
+			* Set replicas to 4
 		* [ ] Copy `aggregate-service.yml` and adjust if necessary (rare).
+			* Set replicas to 1 (2 for HA only, single instance can saturate Redshift)
 		* [ ] Copy (replace) `admin-service.yml` and adjust if necessary (rare).
 This completely replaces the old admin service.
+			* Set replicas to 1 (2 for HA)
 		* [ ] Edit `report-processor-service.yml` and set image version to `1.1.0-RELEASE`.
+			* Leave replicas as 2
 	* Commit changes
 		```bash
 		cd ~/git/../RDW_Deploy_Opus